Low-Temp vs. High-Temp Commercial Dishwashers

 As mentioned above, NSF sanitation guidelines ensure that both high temperature and chemical sanitizing methods remove bacteria from dishes.
 Customers cannot see germs, though; they are more interested in what meets the eye, and sometimes low-temperature dishwashers are not able to completely remove lipstick, greasy residue, and other hard-to-remove substances in just one wash.
 Fats and grease can represent a particular difficulty, as temperatures below 130 degrees Fahrenheit cannot effectively remove them.
 High-temperature washers must reach a minimum of 180 degrees Fahrenheit, which means they remove these difficult substances much more reliably.

 Both types of dishwashers have varying impacts on the environment and your utility bills, with some pros and cons for each.
 Because high-temperature warewashers must use a powerful booster heater to get wash water to the proper temperature, this type will typically use more energy, in the form of either gas or electricity, than a low-temperature washer.
-It may also be necessary to install a cold water line to the unit's drain to "quench" or "temper" drain water, cooling it from sanitizing temperatures to a level safe for wastewater systems.
+It may also be necessary to install a cold water line to the unit's drain to "quench" or "temper" drain water, cooling it from sanitizing temperatures to a level that is safe for wastewater systems and grease traps.
 In contrast, low-temp machines are more energy efficient, but the cost of sanitizing chemical refills every week or so can be pricey.